 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Panasonic 25mm F1.4 II ASPH is the longer of the two lenses at 55mm.
 The Sigma 19mm F2.8 EX DN with a length of 46mm, is 9mm shorter.
 Besides being longer, the Panasonic 25mm F1.4 II ASPH also has a larger diameter of 63mm compared to the Sigma 19mm F2.8 EX DN's 61mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Sigma 19mm F2.8 EX DN weighs 140g, 31% (65g) lighter than the Panasonic 25mm F1.4 II ASPH's weight of 205g.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Micro Four Thirds Mount for size comparison purposes.